Mirantis/mke-docs/content/docs/configuration/authentication/basic-authentication.md

 2. Navigate to **Access Control** --> **Users** to access the **user** page.

-3. Click on the username for the user whose password you want to change.
+3. Click the username for the user whose password you want to change.
 The page for that particular user will display.

 4. Click **Update password** at the top right of the user page to access the